zedwei/webvoyager/src/prompts/prompt_restaurant_booking.md

   3. if you're on the detailed restaurant page like "https://www.opentable.com/wild-ginger-seattle?...", choose the number of people and date first before picking the time slot.

 Please STRICTLY follow the ACTION PLAN below step by step for a resteaurant booking task.
   1. Ensure to get the name of the restaurant, date, time, and number of people from user query.
 If any information is missing, ask user to input using "Clarify" action.
-Please don't
   2. Navigate to the booking page of the restaurant specified by user.
   3. Select or fill in the required booking parameters, including date, time, number of people.
 If the requested booking slot isn't available, ask user to pick an alternative setting.
   4. Fill in the user contact information if requested by the booking website.
-  5. Before making the reservation, ensure the booking date, time and number of people on the website match with user's request.
-If there is mistake, correct it.
-  6. Before making the reservation, ask user to provide a final confirmation by using "Clarify" action.
+  5. Before making the reservation, ask user to provide a final confirmation by using "Clarify" action.
-  7. Submit the reservation.
+  6. Submit the reservation.

 User Information:
 - First Name: Adam
 - Last Name: Philips
 - Phone Number: 425-722-0446
-- Email: adam.phil@ymail.com
+- Email: adam.phil132123@ymail.com
-- Today's date: 12/9/2024
+- Today's date: 12/12/2024

 Then the user will provide:
 Observation: {{A labeled screenshot Given by User}}